Peak calling

-Peak calling is a computational method used to identify areas in a genome that have been enriched with aligned reads as a consequence of performing a ChIP-sequencing or MeDIP-seq experiment.
+Peak calling is a computational method used to identify areas in a genome that have been enriched with aligned reads as a consequence of performing a ChIP-sequencing (ChIP-seq) or MeDIP-seq experiment.
 These areas are those where a protein interacts with DNA.
 When the protein is a transcription factor, the enriched area is its transcription factor binding site (TFBS).
 Popular software programs include MACS.
 Wilbanks and colleagues is a survey of the ChIP-seq peak callers, and Bailey et al. is a description of practical guidelines for peak calling in ChIP-seq data.

 Methods

 Peak calling may be conducted on transcriptome/exome as well to RNA epigenome sequencing data from MeRIPseq or m6Aseq for detection of post-transcriptional RNA modification sites with software programs, such as exomePeak.
 Many of the peak calling tools are optimized for only some kind of assays such as only for transcription-factor ChIP-seq or only for DNase-Seq.
 However new generation of peak callers such as DFilter are based on generalized optimal theory of detection and has been shown to work for nearly all kinds for tag profile signals from next-gen sequencing data.
 It is also possible to do more complex analysis using such tools like combining multiple ChIP-seq signal to detect regulatory sites.
 In the context of ChIP-exo, this process is known as 'peak-pair calling'.
 A recent benchmarking study compared the performance of several peak calling tools, highlighting the strengths and limitations of each method.
 This study evaluated peak calling tools including MACS2, SEACR, GoPeaks, and LanceOtron, and provides guidance for selecting appropriate peak callers in CUT&RUN experiments.